PeterdeGuzman/PeterdeGuzman/README.md

 ### 📫 Please reach out to me at peter.deguzman@duke.edu!

 ### 🔭 I’m currently working on:
-- A project analyzing the impacts of local institutions and the built environment on political participation by manipulating geospatial data with SQL and Python
+- A project analyzing the impacts of local institutions and the built environment on political participation by manipulating geospatial data with SQL, Python, and Rust
 - I'm currently taking courses on Data Engineering Systems, Data Analytics with Python, Statistical Modeling and Data Visualization, and Alternative Data.
 ### 🌱 I’m currently learning:
 - Python (pandas, matplotlib, seaborn, statsmodels, manipulating GIS data with GeoPandas)